datawire/reloop/README.md

 This currently only works on Linux hosts; OS X is planned.

+Docker Hub is laggy (or operator error is causing issues) so the necessary image may not be available yet.

 ## Quickstart: Python

 Before we begin, move into the `example` directory.